 Another potential issue that limits our understanding of how body growth rates scale is that the effects of temperature and body mass are commonly assumed to be independent (Zuo et al. 2012; Sibly et al. 2015).
 This could lead to biases when normalizing rates to a specific body mass or temperature if the effect of body size is not identical at different temperatures.
 In fact, interactions between temperature and mass are fairly common in the literature.
 For instance, temperature-dependent mass-scaling exponents and the related finding of declines in optimum growth temperature with mass have been found in experiments of fish (Fonds et al. 1991; Björnsson et al. 2007; García García et al. 2011) and also in other taxa e.g. molluscs and arthropods (Wyban et al. 1995; Heasman et al. 1996; Steinarsson & Imsland 2003).
 However, the generality of temperature-size interactions has also been questioned (Elliott & Hurley 1995), and the size-scaling exponents of specific growth rates are also often found to be constant at different temperatures (Brett & Shelbourn 1975).
 Understanding the effects of body mass for growth rates at different temperatures is important, as decreasing mass-scaling exponents with warming implies lower optimum-temperatures for growth as individuals grow in size (Björnsson et al. 2007; García García et al. 2011), and climate change may change may push species’ to experience thermal limits (Pörtner & Knust 2007).

-In this study we address these outlined knowledge gaps by (1) fitting models of actual growth rates rather than growth parameters (2) using a compiled dataset of fish growth experiments were temperature is a treatment (3) across different size groups within species, in order to assess how body growth rates scale with size and temperature, including potential interactions, within species of fish.
+In this study we assess how body growth rates scale with size and temperature, including potential interactions, within species of fish.
+We address the knowledge gaps outlined above by fitting models of actual growth rates rather than growth parameters using a compiled dataset of fish growth experiments were temperature is a treatment across different size groups within species.
 We compiled our data set by first searching the literature for relevant studies that fulfilled our criteria and then extracted data points from tables and figures.
 The dataset contains X data points from Y species, spanning masses Z, with an average of ZZ size-classes per species.
-Using hierarchical models, we asked the following questions: i) How does body growth rate depend on temperature and body mass within a typical fish, and are they independent? ii) What is the effect of body size on the optimum growth temperature?
+Using hierarchical models, we asked the following questions: i) How does body growth rate depend on temperature and body mass within fish species, and are the effects independent? ii) What is the effect of body size on the optimum growth temperature?
 We find interactions between temperature and body size, meaning that the positive effect of warming on growth is largest for small individuals, and clear support for declining optimum temperatures for growth as fish grow in size.
-Size-dependent effects of warming on growth and reduced performance of large fish within a population may have implications for productivity and energetic efficiency of aquatic food webs under climate warming.
+Size-dependent effects of warming on growth and reduced performance of large fish within a population has implications for productivity and energetic efficiency of aquatic food webs under climate warming.

 Methods